 For MySQL/MariaDb, when direct loading by the MySQL/MariaDB server option is used, this should be the directory from which the MySQL/MariaDB server should load the files.
 And when initial loading by the MySQL/MariaDB client option is used, this should be left empty.

-For Redshift and Snowflake, this should be the S3 location that is used for StagingDirectoryHvr.
+For Redshift, this should be the AWS S3 location that is defined in /StagingDirectoryHvr.

 Credentials to be used for S3 authentication and optional encryption during Hive ACID, RedShift, and Snowflake bulk load.